-December 31, (\$ in millions) 2021 2020 Unused revolving credit line commitments and other (a) \$ 6,337 \$ 6,142 Commitments to provide capital to investees (b) 1,069 778 Mortgage loan origination commitments (c) 708 760 Home equity lines of credit (d) 168 187 Construction-lending commitments (e) 53 101
+December 31, (\$ in millions) 20 022 2021 Unused revolving credit line commitments and other (a) \$ 9,156 \$ 6,337 Commitments to provide capital to investees (b) 1,112 1,069 Construction-lending commitments (c) 178 53 Home equity lines of credit (d) 145 168 Mortgage loan origination commitments (e) 14 708

-- (a) The unused portion of revolving lines of credit reset at prevailing market rates and, approximate fair value. - (b) We are committed to contribute capital to certain investees. - (c) Commitments with mortgage loan applicants in which the loan terms, including interest rate and price, are guaranteed for a designated period of time subject to the completion of underwriting procedures. - (d) We are committed to fund the remaining unused balances on home equity lines of credit. - (e) We are committed to fund the remaining unused balance while loans are in the construction period.
+- (a) The unused portion of revolving lines of credit reset at prevailing market rates and, approximate fair value. - (b) We are committed to contribute capital to certain investees. - (c) We are committed to fund the remaining unused balance while loans are in the construction period. - (d) We are committed to fund the remaining unused balances on home equity lines of credit. - (e) Commitments with mortgage loan applicants in which the loan terms, including interest rate and price, are guaranteed for a designated period of time subject to the completion of underwriting procedures.